Radon, cosine and sine transforms on Grassmannian manifolds: Introduction

 The sine transform $\mathcal S_{r, r}$ is related to the unitary representations of a large non-compact group $GL(2r, \mathbb K)$.
 In \cite{Stein-slnc} Stein proved that there is a family of unitary irreducible representations of $GL(2r, \mathbb C)$ induced from non-unitary representations of a maximal parabolic subgroup, also called the Stein's complementary series.
 The unitarity of those representation was proved in \cite{Stein-slnc} by computing the Fourier transform of the kernel $|\det(x)|^{\alpha}$ of the Knapp-Stein intertwining operator; it gives then the unitary structure in the so-called {\it non-compact picture} of the induced representations.
-Vogan \cite{Vogan-gln} proved that the Stein's results can be extended to $GL(2r, \mathbb K)$ and proved the corresponding existence of the Stein's complementary series.
-We prove that the sine transform $\mathcal S_{r, r}$ is the Knapp-Stein intertwining operator for the group $GL(2r, \mathbb K)$.
-We characterize the unitary structure of the Stein's complementary series in the {\it compact picture}; see Section 6.1.
-The unitarity and composition series for this family of principal series representation of $GL(n, \mathbb K)$ are of considerable interests (see \cite{Howe-Lee-jfa}, \cite{Sahi-crelle} and \cite{gkz-ma}), and they have also applications in the theory of valuations on convex sets \cite{Alesker-Berns}.
+Vogan \cite{Vogan-gln} proved that the Stein's results can be extended to $GL(2r, \mathbb K)$ and proved the corresponding existence of the series.
+See also \cite{ Howe-Lee-jfa,Sahi-crelle,gkz-ma,Alesker-Berns} for related study and applications.